cbg-ethz/cowwid/README.md

 ### Inputs

-V-pipe expects its input in subdirectories of `pangolin/working/samples` following a two-level hierarchy, and a 3-column TSV file `pangolin/working/samples.tsv`, as demonstrated in the [tutorial](https://cbg-ethz.github.io/V-pipe/tutorial/sars-cov2/#preparing-a-small-dataset).
+V-pipe expects its input in subdirectories of `pangolin/working/samples` following a two-level hierarchy, and a 3-column TSV file `pangolin/working/samples.tsv`, as demonstrated in the [tutorial](https://github.com/cbg-ethz/V-pipe/blob/master/docs/tutorial_sarscov2.md).

+> **Note** for legacy reasons, we are still currently relying on a different layout than modern Snakemake Workflow recommendations and V-pipe official defaults:
+> - we process everything in the samples `samples/` directory, (V-pipe & Snakemake default: input goes in `samples/`, output foes in `results/`)
+> - we keep a copy of raw reads in top-level `sampleset/` that we hard-link into `working/samples/` (V-pipe & Snakemake default: separate input directory can be directly accessed).
+> - cohort-wide results (reports, etc. that aren't specific to a single samples) are currently in `variants/` (V-pipe default: goes into the base of `results/`)
+> - we still rely on the legacy INI-like format used by older V-pipe 1.0 and 2.0 (Snakemake default: uses `config.yaml`)

 In the current procedure, this is provided autonomously by the setup used for S3C, and is similar to the output generated by scripts provided in `pangolin/sort_samples_dumb` and `pangolin/sort_samples_demultiplexstats`.